 - Keep an eye on the colour of your pee throughout the day, especially before exercise – if it’s clear this is generally a good indicator you’re sufficiently hydrated (be aware that certain medications or supplements may affect urine colour, so make sure you speak to your GP first).

 Sun exposure damages the skin, causing fine lines, wrinkles, uneven texture and blotchy patches.
 The UV radiation can harm the skin’s genetic material, known as DNA, causing the cell to lose control of how it grows and divides, resulting in skin cancer.

 - Limit sun exposure and seek shade, especially between 11am and 3pm in the summer months

 Proper nutrition, sun protection and adequate hydration can all slow the ageing process.
-By following our tips, and any further advice from your Nutritional Therapist or Dermatologist, you’ll experience a healthier ageing process and achieve your health and wellbeing goals.
+By following our tips, and any further advice from a nutritional therapist or dermatologist, you’ll experience a healthier ageing process, supporting your health and wellbeing goals.

 Last updated Thursday 16 September 2021